opus1993/pubrepo/content/post/2021-05-21-data-evangelist-part-12/index.md

 - How their teams prioritize and deliver work in a way that adds value to their organizations, while also maintaining credibility even when the results aren’t necessarily good news.
 - Their advice for advancing your own data science career and collaborating with non-data-science stakeholders.

+{{<youtube ceCQh73dU98>}}

+Sean Taylor is a Data Scientist and former Head of Lyft Rideshare Labs, and specializes in methods for solving causal inference and business decision problems.
+Previously, he was a Research Scientist on Facebook's Core Data Science team.
+In this conversation, note the way he describes how their team goes about statistically determining ETA (Estimated Time of Arrival) and engaging the business on customer satisfaction measures.

 -----

 ## Upcoming Events